- Undergraduate Degrees

 Admission Requirements and Deadlines

 All applications are considered on an individual basis with a balanced approach.
-The priority deadline for applications to be considered for a scholarship or graduate research assistantship is January 1.
-Students who wish to study abroad in their first summer must complete their deposit by March 1.
+The priority deadline for applications to be considered for a scholarship or graduate research assistantship is March 1.

 Download our MPH in Global Health Fact Sheet